ChunTingShen/ChunTingShen/README.md

   <li> Provide data analysis and visualization on the distribution of global venture capital using R (ggplot2) and Python (pandas)
 </ul>

-I am currently working on projects of NYU Stern course: Data Science in Business (Technical) by Prof. Roger Stein
+This semester I am working on projects of NYU Stern course: Data Science in Business (Technical) by Prof. Roger Stein
 - 📫 How to reach me: cs6395@nyu.edu

 <!---